rmedina97/peering-guide/declarative-peering-guide.md

 echo "Public key:"; cat public.der | tail -c 32 | base64
 ```

 After generating the key pairs for each cluster (provider and consumer), a Secret resource must be created in each cluster to store its respective keys.
-The following template **includes the required labels**.
+The following template **includes the required labels**:

 ```yaml
 apiVersion: v1